logo

 Abstract

 The shrinking of Arctic-wide September sea ice extent is often cited as an indicator of modern climate change; however, the timing of seasonal sea ice retreat/advance and the length of the open-water period are often more relevant to stakeholders working at regional and local scales.
-This study highlights changes in regional open-water periods at multiple warming thresholds using CMIP6 models.
-Results show that the open-water period lengthens significantly with increasing global warming, exceeding 6 months per year across much of the Arctic with 3.5°C warming, and 6 months with 5°C warming.
-Model biases suggest these projections may be conservative.
+Here we highlight changes in regional open-water periods at multiple warming thresholds.
+We show that, in the latest generation of models from the Coupled Model Intercomparison Project (CMIP6), the open-water period lengthens by 63 days on average with 2 °C of global warming above the 1850–1900 average, and by over 90 days in several Arctic seas.
+Nearly the entire Arctic, including the Transpolar Sea Route, has at least 3 months of open water per year with 3.5 °C warming, and at least 6 months with 5 °C warming.
+Model bias compared to satellite data suggests that even such dramatic projections may be conservative.

 Publisher